zharmon2/react-native-forms/README.md

         placeholder="Select..."
         required={false}

-        label="Would you like to recieve text reminders?" labelStyles={{color: "black", flex: 1, textAlign: "center"}}
+        label="Would you like to receive text reminders?" labelStyles={{color: "black", flex: 1, textAlign: "center"}}
         labelPosition="left"